Election 2020: All you need to know about cannabis legalization on the ballot

 What am I voting on?

-The next President of the United States.
-Also: 33 US Senate seats; all 435 seats in the House of Representatives; 11 state governors; thousands of state senators and representatives; and many local city and county council races.
+The next president of the United States.
+Also drug legalization measures in 7 states; 33 US Senate seats; all 435 seats in the House of Representatives; 11 state governors; thousands of state senators and representatives; and many local city and county council races.

 Everything for cannabis: Federal and state adult-use cannabis legalization; medical cannabis policy reform; state-level legalization; as well the state and local leaders who will implement or block reform.
 To give an example, about 79,000 votes in three states decided the 2016 presidential election.
 By contrast, 100 million eligible voters did not vote in that election.